rd--/jssc3/help/essay/superscript.md

 ## C-Smalltalk Notation

-C-Smalltalk is a C-like [Ritchie 1978] syntax for Smalltalk [Kay 1993].
-In this notation the simple sine tone program given above is written `SinOsc(440, 0) * 0.1`.
+In C-Smalltalk notation the simple sine tone program given above is written `SinOsc(440, 0) * 0.1`.
-This text may be executed by selecting it and pressing _Play C-Smalltalk_ button.
+This text may be executed by selecting it and pressing the _Play C-Smalltalk_ button.

 C-Smalltalk and JavaScript notations are similar in many ways.
 One difference is that C-Smalltalk allows _infix_ operators, here _*_ replaces _Mul_.
 This isn't allowed in JavaScript, where operators are not extensible and can be applied only to simple numbers, not signals or arrays.

 The function syntax is also somewhat different, as can be seen in the program below, another Sc2 example by JMcC.
 The program generates overlapping sine tones with random frequency and pan location parameters.

 ```
 sc.OverlapTexture(function(tr) {